Crises: Planet-Wide for All of Us vs. A Small Sliver of Antiquated

 What Happens: In 1927 (a year after events of the PBS TV series concluded) everything’s pleasantly stable at the Downton Abbey estate, with managing the property now done by eldest daughter, Lady Mary Talbot (Michelle Dockery), in support of her parents, Robert Crawley, Earl of Grantham (Hugh Bonneville), and his wife, Cora (Elizabeth McGovern), Countess of Grantham, although there’s always the expected bickering between Robert’s mother, Violet Crawley, Dowager Countess of Grantham (How in the world does anybody keep up with all these titles?)—played with great sarcasm by Maggie Smith—and the mother of Lady Mary’s deceased husband, Lady Isobel Merton (Penelope Wilton).
 The tranquility’s upset, though, with the arrival of an announcement from King George V (Simon Jones) and Queen Mary (Geraldine James) that they’ll be staying a night at Downton as part of their tour of the area.
 This upsets Violet even more than usual because the monarchs will be accompanied by the queen’s lady-in-waiting, Lady Maud Bagshaw (Imelda Staunton), who’s had a falling-out with Violet, somewhat endangering whom she’ll leave her fortune to, even though her cousin, Robert, should be the likely heir.
 Within the servant corps at Downton things are getting tense also, largely because of the snobbish attitudes of the early-arriving royal staff: Mr. Wilson (David Haig), the Royal Page of the Backstairs (true title, I kid you not); Mrs. Webb (Richenda Carey), the Queen’s Royal Dresser; Monsieur Courbet (Philippe Spall), the royal chef; Richard Ellis (Max Brown), the King’s Royal Dresser (least snotty of the bunch).
 They basically tell the Downton regulars to just stay out of their way, along with others who’ll soon arrive, even as Mary worries their own butler, Thomas Barrow (Robert James-Collier), isn’t up to the task of whatever graciousness locals are supposed to provide so she asks retired-former-butler, Charles Carson (Jim Carter) to take over again temporarily which he does, though to Barrow’s great disgust.

-but, as usual, I've got to work with what I can find so just imagine this one with better saturation.)
+(The cinematography of this movie's much more lush than some of these photos indicate, but, as usual, I've got to work with what I can find so just imagine this one with better saturation.) |

 Another unhappy servant is Downton footman (another odd title) Andy Parker (Michael C. Fox), irritated because kitchen worker Daisy Mason (Sophie McShera) isn’t rushing into his intention of marriage, instead giving some attention to a local plumber, so Andy gets his revenge by attacking the just-repaired-hot-water-heater with a shovel, causing further consternation as the royals arrive.
 A more substantial simultaneous-subplot involves an Irish rebel calling himself Major Chetwode (Stephen Campbell Moore), acting as if he’s a security man concerned with the sentiments of Tom Branson (Allen Leech), formerly married to a now-deceased-Crawley daughter but still (despite his Irish heritage) a loyal member of the family, who saves the king from assassination by “Chetwode”; later, Tom meets, becomes infatuated with Lucy Smith (Tuppence Middleton), Lady Bagshaw’s maid.
 A final complication arrives with the monarchs, in that the other Crawley daughter, Lady Edith Pelham (Laura Carmichael), Marchioness of Hexham (wow!), is pregnant yet King George V wants her husband, Bertie Pelham (Harry Hadden-Paton), 7th Marquess of Hexham (more wow!), to accompany the Prince of Wales on a 3-month-tour of Africa during the time the baby will be born.
-One final wrinkle (Are you exhausted just from reading all this plot setup yet?) has Tom coming upon Princess Mary (Kate Phillips)whom he does not recognizecrying in the garden, then gives her advice helping her decide to stay married to her overbearing husband for the sake of their children.
+One final wrinkle (Are you exhausted just from reading all this plot setup yet?) has Tom coming upon Princess Mary (Kate Phillips)—whom he does not recognize—crying in the garden, then gives her advice helping her decide to stay married to her overbearing husband for the sake of their children.

-With all that setup now in place, events begin to work their way more rapidly to conclusion: The Downton servants rebel against their hostile treatment, working out a scheme to send some of the royal entourage back to London while they incapacitate the others, allowing the Downton regulars to cook and serve the royal dinner (although Joseph Moseley [Kevin Doyle], overcome with pride at the event, blunders by telling the monarchs who's actually responsible for their fine meal, causing great embarrassment for the Crawleys); Barrow and Ellis go into town for a drink, but while Ellis visits his parents Barrow gets invited to a secret nightclub (essentially a gay bar in a warehouse) which is raided, but Ellis, with his royal connection, gets Barrow released, then admits he’s gay also, as they hope to meet again; Violet’s angry because Maud has chosen her maid, Lucy, as her heiress, but a bit later Isobel gets Maud to admit Lucy’s actually her illegitimate daughter, so when Violet’s informed of this she relents; King George V changes his mind about Bertie accompanying the prince to Africa, although it’s because Cora talked privately with Queen Mary about her daughter’s distress at not having her husband present when their child’s born; Violet reveals to Mary she’s recently been to a doctor in London who’s told her she doesn’t have long to live, but she’s confident Mary will preserve Downton Abbey for generations to come; Tom, still unaware of how rich Daisy will someday be, begins to woo her in earnest, which she accepts (assuring us the family fortunes will be united, stable into the future); Andy admits to Daisy his breaking of the boiler was out of jealousy toward her attention to the plumber so she’s now more ready to marry him; Mr. Carson returns home with his wife, Elsie Hughes (Phyllis Logan), another prominent member of the Downton servant class, with assurances to her Downton Abbey will endure for years to come.⇐ (I’ve left out some details and characters—ones I not only didn’t know from the previous TV narrative but also didn’t seem that critical to me in this account; if you’d like to know more, please consult this more detailed summary, maybe this character list [ignoring Wikipedia's concerns].)
+⇒With all that setup now in place, events begin to work their way more rapidly to conclusion: The Downton servants rebel against their hostile treatment, working out a scheme to send some of the royal entourage back to London while they incapacitate the others, allowing the Downton regulars to cook and serve the royal dinner (although Joseph Moseley [Kevin Doyle], overcome with pride at the event, blunders by telling the monarchs who's actually responsible for their fine meal, causing great embarrassment for the Crawleys); Barrow and Ellis go into town for a drink, but while Ellis visits his parents Barrow gets invited to a secret nightclub (essentially a gay bar in a warehouse) which is raided, but Ellis, with his royal connection, gets Barrow released, then admits he’s gay also, as they hope to meet again; Violet’s angry because Maud has chosen her maid, Lucy, as her heiress, but a bit later Isobel gets Maud to admit Lucy’s actually her illegitimate daughter, so when Violet’s informed of this she relents; King George V changes his mind about Bertie accompanying the prince to Africa, although it’s because Cora talked privately with Queen Mary about her daughter’s distress at not having her husband present when their child’s born; Violet reveals to Mary she’s recently been to a doctor in London who’s told her she doesn’t have long to live, but she’s confident Mary will preserve Downton Abbey for generations to come; Tom, still unaware of how rich Daisy will someday be, begins to woo her in earnest, which she accepts (assuring us the family fortunes will be united, stable into the future); Andy admits to Daisy his breaking of the boiler was out of jealousy toward her attention to the plumber so she’s now more ready to marry him; Mr. Carson returns home with his wife, Elsie Hughes (Phyllis Logan), another prominent member of the Downton servant class, with assurances to her Downton Abbey will endure for years to come.⇐ (I’ve left out some details and characters—ones I not only didn’t know from the previous TV narrative but also didn’t seem that critical to me in this account; if you’d like to know more, please consult this more detailed summary, maybe this character list [ignoring Wikipedia's concerns].)

 So What?
 If I saw more than 1 episode (curiosity) of PBS TV's version of the Downton Abbey series (6 seasons from 2010-’15, 47 episodes plus some season-ending-holiday-specials for the latter 5 clusters)* I’d be surprised, so as a virtual novice where this extended-narrative’s concerned I turned to a nearby-expert, my wonderful wife, Nina, devoted fan of the show, who gave me a useful summary of the main character arcs on our way to the theater.
 Oddly enough, when our screening was over and I offered my tentative rating of 3 stars (it was all amusing enough, featured some delightful acting, clearly wrapped up its plot threads—although I suppose if it sells enough tickets it's open for a cinematic-sequel) she countered with only about 2 stars (maybe a bit better after some contemplation).
 In her opinion, all important plot developments from the TV series along with crucial characters are plausibly addressed—especially given the constraints of a standard 2-hour-movie—but it all seemed rushed because so much had to be packed into the limited running time, especially with so many characters to at least get marginal notice as events galloped toward the royals' visit and after.
 Therefore, at least in her case, familiarity might have bred a little contempt as she much better appreciated the slower development of plots stretched out over several weeks (then years) on TV where relationships could develop, problems could reasonably arise to be dealt with, some characters could legitimately depart as new members were integrated into the cast.
 None of that had much chance of being realized in this 1-and-done-concoction (especially with the general fan expectation of seeing as many familiar faces on screen as possible), so for her it was more like those end-of-season-specials, somewhat insignificant in relation to the storylines which had evolved in 8 episodes (7 in the first season) over a couple of months in each broadcast year.
 Don’t let me misrepresent her, though; she somewhat enjoyed what she saw, just hoped for more story-substance, reminiscent of what she’d most appreciated in the TV series, as opposed to so much time spent on the demands of proper etiquette when monarchs descent upon your residence.